-Reordering tolerance and diagnostic limitations, such as history buffer size, MUST be specified in a FSTDS.
+Reordering tolerance and diagnostic limitations, such as the size of the history buffer used to diagnose packets that are way out-oforder, MUST be specified in a FSTIDS.

-8. Diagnostic Tests
+8. IP Diagnostic Tests

-The IP diagnostic tests below are organized by traffic pattern: basic data rate and packet delivery statistics, standing queues, slowstart bursts, and sender rate bursts.
+The IP diagnostic tests below are organized by traffic pattern: basic data rate and packet transfer statistics, standing queues, slowstart bursts, and sender rate bursts.
 We also introduce some combined tests which are more efficient when networks are expected to pass, but conflate diagnostic signatures when they fail.

 There are a number of test details which are not fully defined here.

-They must be fully specified in a FSTDS.
+They must be fully specified in a FSTIDS.
 From a standardization perspective, this lack of specificity will weaken this version of Model Based Metrics, however it is anticipated that this it be more than offset by the extent to which MBM suppresses the problems caused by using transport protocols for measurement. e.g. non-specific MBM metrics are likely to have better repeatability than many existing BTC like metrics.
 Once we have good field experience, the missing details can be fully specified.

 8.1.
-Basic Data Rate and Packet Delivery Tests
+Basic Data Rate and Packet Transfer Tests

-We propose several versions of the basic data rate and packet delivery statistics test.
-All measure the number of packets delivered between losses or ECN marks, using a data stream that is rate controlled at or below the target_data_rate.
+We propose several versions of the basic data rate and packet transfer statistics test.
+All measure the number of packets delivered between losses or ECN Congestion Experienced (CE) marks, using a data stream that is rate controlled at or below the target_data_rate.

 The tests below differ in how the data rate is controlled.
-The data can be paced on a timer, or window controlled at full target data rate.
+The data can be paced on a timer, or window controlled at full Target Data Rate.
 The first two tests implicitly confirm that sub_path has sufficient raw capacity to carry the target_data_rate.
 They are recommend for relatively infrequent testing, such as an installation or periodic auditing process.
-The third, background packet delivery statistics, is a low rate test designed for ongoing monitoring for changes in subpath quality.
+The third, background packet transfer statistics, is a low rate test designed for ongoing monitoring for changes in subpath quality.

-All rely on the receiver accumulating packet delivery statistics as described in Section 7.2 to score the outcome:
+All rely on the data receiver accumulating packet transfer statistics as described in Section 7.2 to score the outcome:

-Pass: it is statistically significant that the observed interval between losses or ECN marks is larger than the target_run_length.
+Pass: it is statistically significant that the observed interval between losses or ECN CE marks is larger than the target_run_length.

-Fail: it is statistically significant that the observed interval between losses or ECN marks is smaller than the target_run_length.
+Fail: it is statistically significant that the observed interval between losses or ECN CE marks is smaller than the target_run_length.